 20 Great Mad Men Quotes That Really Make You Think

-It’s been five years since the series finale of AMC’s Mad Men, but the program’s impact on pop culture can still be felt.
-These thought-provoking Mad Men quotes serve as a reminder of the brilliant writing and performances that made for quintessential “must-watch TV.”
+It's been more than six years since the series finale of AMC's Mad Men, but the program's impact on pop culture can still be felt.
+These thought-provoking Mad Men quotes serve as a reminder of the brilliant writing and performances that made for quintessential "must-watch TV."

 “Make it simple, but significant.” – Don Draper, Mad Men, Season 4, Episode 6, “Waldorf Stories”